 Agricultural Business, Sales and Marketing combines farm management, agribusiness management, and content based on agricultural economic principles.
 This course includes human relations, personal inventory, careers in selling, and other experiences necessary for employment in agribusiness engaged in marketing, purchasing, storing, grading, and transporting supplies and products.
 Computer applications are included to enhance student understanding and utilization of current technology.
 Students will be encouraged to continue participation in the FFA chapter as well as expand their SAE program and maintain a student record book.
+Students taking the course for Dual Credit must meet the following GPA requirements: Sophomores enrolling in this course must have a cumulative GPA of 3.0 and Juniors and Seniors must have a cumulative GPA of 2.5.
 Students will be encouraged to continue participation in the National FFA Organization and the Supervised Agricultural Experience Program.